phac-nml/irida-plugin-amr-detection/README.md

 ![amr-pipeline-results.png][]

 These results show you both the [staramr][] and [RGI][] AMR results on the data, assembled with [shovill][].
-The staramr results show you the detected AMR genes in the **Genotype** column and the predicted drug resistances in the **Predicted Phenotype** column along with a lot of additional information.
-The RGI results show you the predicted drug resistances in the **Best_Hit_ARO** column and the predicted drug resistances in the **Drug Class** column.
-For additional information, please see the detailed documentation of the respective projects.
+The staramr results are all contained within a single Excel file shown here, which lists the detected antimicrobial resistance genes, MLST sequence type, plasmid incompatibility factors among other information.
+For details on how to interpret these, please see the documentation of the respective projects.

 ## Metadata Table